Subscribe to The Revelator

 What other stories should we be covering?
 We welcome your ideas and inside scoops.
 Drop us a line anytime.

-We have a ton of other great stuff in the works in the days and weeks ahead, including an op-ed about Earth Day, several new “Extinction Countdown” articles and the next interview in our “5 Questions” series.
-Look for links in next week’s newsletter, or follow us on Twitter and Facebook for the latest headlines as they happen.
+We have a lot more coming your way over the new few weeks, including articles and essays about national monuments, climate change and the importance of insects.
+Look for all of our newest links in next week’s newsletter, or follow us on Twitter and Facebook for the latest headlines as they go live.
 And while you’re on social media, we hope you’ll share our stories with your friends.

 Feel free to forward this newsletter, too — every new reader makes a difference.